RolandPheasant/TailBlazer/Documents/Fast Scrolling.md

 But being as I only started this project 2 weeks ago I am very happy for now.

 For you techs out there feel free to build this yourself.
-For the non-techs or people without Visual Studio 2015 I will regularly be putting releases  @ [Tail Blazer Release Page](https://github.com/RolandPheasant/TailBlazer/releases) where all you have to do is extract the file and double click TrailBlazer.exe
+For the non-techs or people without Visual Studio 2015 I will regularly be putting releases   the  [Tail Blazer release page](https://github.com/RolandPheasant/TailBlazer/releases) where all you have to do is extract the file and double click TrailBlazer.exe